aquibmomin007/smart_dropdown/README.md

 or
 yarn install
 ```
-- to run the project in development mode
+- to start the project locally
 ```bash
 npm run start
 or